-Group bookings welcome.
+Group bookings are welcome.

 Gilgandra Museum is situated on the southern approach to the Gilgandra Township on the Newell Highway.
 The museum features a large Southern Cross windmill at its front boundary.